sasidhar-18/Telecom_churn/README.md

 1. Clone the repository: https://github.com/sasidhar-18/Telecom_churn.git

-2. Run the application: python app1.py
+2. Install dependencies if needed from reqirements.txt

-3. Install dependencies if needed
+3.Run the application: python app1.py

 4. Open your web browser and go to `http://localhost:5000` to access the web application.